 To develop Anchorage 2020, the Municipality involved a broad cross section of stakeholders.
 While some of the particulars have changed and new challenges have arisen, the core goals and principles that emerged from those meetings are as relevant today as when first incorporated into the Plan.
-Subsequent area-specific and other plans have reconfirmed and elaborated on these goals.
-The 2040 LUP builds on the following goals abridged from Anchorage 2020 and other adopted elements of the Comprehensive Plan:
+Subsequent areaspecific and other plans have reconfirmed and elaborated on these goals.
+The 2040 LUP applies the following goals of Anchorage 2020 and other adopted elements of the Comprehensive Plan.

 Future Growth.
-Take a forward-looking approach to community growth and redevelopment, embodied in the Anchorage 2020 Land Use Concept Plan and Land Use Policy Map, by pursuing innovative ways to accommodate and encourage growth in population, housing, and employment.
+Take a forward-looking approach to community growth and redevelopment, embodied in the Anchorage 2020 Land Use Concept Plan, which seeks innovative ways to accommodate and encourage growth in population, housing, and employment.